Grand Comics Database: Organization

-The bulk of the work is performed by an ever-changing group of editors and contributors through the online indexing system on the web site, or through offline submissions.
+The bulk of the work is performed by an ever-changing group of editors and contributors through the online indexing system on the website, or through offline submissions.
 Casual users of the website also make contributions through an error reporting system.
-And, because several comic book creators are members, these creators often provide details on their own work or colleagues' work.
+As several comic book creators are members, these creators often provide details on their own work or colleagues' work.

 Several e-mail lists are maintained for communication of a variety of comic book-related information.
 The database does not include any information on comic book pricing, nor does it conduct any sales or trade services.

 Specifications

 The Grand Comics Database intends to catalogue key story information, creator information, and other information which is useful to readers, fans, hobbyists, and researchers.
 This includes creator information such as writers, pencillers, inkers, colorists, letterers, and editors.
-It also includes story information such as: title, feature of the story, genre of the story, page count, characters, and a short synopsis.
+It also includes story information such as title, feature of the story, genre of the story, page count, characters, and a short synopsis.
 Stories are defined to include any feature in a comic book, which allows the database to include advertising, text articles in an issue, letter columns, character profiles, and any other features that are in a comic book.
 Also included is information on the comic books themselves, such as: publisher, publication date, price, page count, a cover image, and reprint information.

 The GCD project uses a broad definition of comic book; a comic book is 50% or more art and/or pictures which tell a story.
 The editors try to err on the side of inclusion, so that if there is a question, a book usually can be included.
-This definition eliminates any webcomics.
-However, it includes small print run fanzines, promotional giveaway comics, and minicomics.
+This definition eliminates any webcomics, but it includes small print run fanzines, promotional giveaway comics, and minicomics.
 Although syndicated comic strips are not indexed, listings include mentions of comic books reprinting newspaper strips.

 Since 2004, comic book fans can index their favorite comic book using the convenience of a web-based interface.
 Anyone interested is encouraged to contribute, by using the interface, uploading a cover image scan, or even simply sending an e-mail with new information.
 The standards request that all indexing be done from an actual copy of the comic book, to ensure that data is verified upon entry.
 A group of editors then vets each entry before the information is added to the database.

 The database currently has comic books from many countries representing over a hundred languages, though United States issues in the English language represent the bulk of the data.
 There are active chapters and indexers in several other countries, including Germany, the Netherlands, Norway, and Sweden.

 As of March 2025, the database includes information on over: